stavalfi/era-ci/README.md

 ##### Determine Package Target Type (by this order)

-- Docker package - the package contains a `dockerfile` file.
+- Docker package - the package contains a `Dockerfile` file.

 - Public (or scoped-restricted) npm package - in the package.json of a package, if `"private": false`, it means that this package is public. if the name contains a scope (`@company/<package-name>`), you can configure NC to make the access level of the package to restricted under your organization account in npm registry.